4th Armored Division (United States): Post-war

-After a tour of occupation duty in Germany, the 4th AD returned to the United States for inactivation.
-Most of its elements, however, remained as occupation forces in Germany after redesignation as the First Constabulary Brigade.
-In 1949, it was redesignated the 4th Armored Division and inactivated on 20 May 1949.
+The division remained as occupation forces in Germany after redesignation as the First Constabulary Brigade.
+In 1949, it was redesignated back to 4th Armored Division and inactivated on 20 May 1949.

-The 4th AD was reactivated on 15 June 1954 at Fort Hood in Killeen, Texas with the name 4th Armored "Breakthrough" Division ("Breakthrough" was discontinued some years afterwards) and was deployed to West Germany in 1957 with headquarters at Cooke Barracks in Göppingen.
-The division appears to have been part of VII Corps for most of this period.
+The 4th AD was reactivated on 15 June 1954 at Fort Hood in Killeen, Texas with the name 4th Armored "Breakthrough" Division ("Breakthrough" was discontinued some years afterwards).
+In late 1957, the 4th AD was rotated to West Germany as part of Operation Gyroscope, replacing the 2nd Armored Division.
+Cooke Barracks in Göppingen served as the division headquarters.

-On 30 June 1958, Combat Command "A" was at Wiley Barracks, New Ulm, It comprised 2d Medium Tank Battalion (MTB), 66th Armor (Leipheim); 2d Armored Rifle Battalion (ARB), 41st Infantry (Neu Ulm); and 2d Armored Rifle Battalion, 51st Infantry.
+Combat Command "A" was located at Wiley Barracks, New Ulm.
+It comprised 2d Medium Tank Battalion (MTB), 66th Armor (Leipheim); 2d Armored Rifle Battalion (ARB), 41st Infantry (Neu Ulm); and 2d Armored Rifle Battalion, 51st Infantry.
 Combat Command "B" was at Ferris Barracks, Erlangen, comprising the 1st MTB, 35th Armor (Ferris Barracks); 2d MTB, 67th Armor (Fürth); 2d ARB, 50th Infantry (Ferris Barracks); and 2d Reconnaissance Squadron, 15th Cavalry.
 Combat Command "C" was at McKee Barracks, Crailsheim.
 It comprised 1st MTB, 37th Armor (McKee Barracks) and 1st ARB, 54th Infantry.

 The 4th AD remained in Germany until final inactivation in May 1971, when it was reflagged as the 1st Armored Division.